Resolving disputes internally

 Using the process in the rules

 It is important that the members and committee utilise the association’s dispute resolution procedures where the issues cannot be resolved informally.
-All incorporated associations are now required to ensure their rules contain a procedure for dealing with internal disputes involving members and the association (associations have until 1 July 2019 to update the rules to meet this requirement).
+All incorporated associations are required to ensure their rules contain a procedure for dealing with internal disputes involving members and the association.

-If the dispute resolution processes in the rules are exhausted and the complaint remains unresolved it may be necessary for the parties to explore other options such as making an application to the State Administrative Tribunal for orders or calling a special general meeting of the membership.
+If the dispute resolution processes under the rules are exhausted and the complaint remains unresolved the parties may explore other options such as making an application to the State Administrative Tribunal for orders or calling a special general meeting of the membership.

 Calling a special general meeting

 Upon receipt of a request for a special general meeting the committee should confirm that it meets the requirements of the rules and make the necessary arrangements to convene the meeting.
-If the request is deficient in some way, the committee should advise the requesting member of the deficiencies and provide guidance on the steps to be taken to correct the request.
+If the request is deficient in some way, the committee should provide the requesting members with guidance on the steps to be taken to correct the request.